raghuu045/Getting-and-Cleaning-Data/CODE_BOOK.md

 ## Tidy dataset:

 1. Column 1 (SubjectID) contains the subjects involved in the activity.
 2. Column 2 (Activity) contains activity names namely WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING.
-Activity names are referenced from V2 of activity_labels.txt file using V2 index has the corresponding activity.
+Activity names are referenced from V2 of activity_labels.txt file using V2 index for the corresponding activity.
 3. Columns starting from position 3 through 81 are average of the corresponding columns in the original dataset for each subject and each activity.

-##Original datasets:
+## Original datasets:

 The column names of X_* files are referenced from V2 of features.txt using V2 index of features.txt as corresponding column position in X_* files.

-###Column 	Tidy dataset columns 	Original dataset column
+### Below data contains:
-###Position (tidy_dataset.txt)
+### column_position. tidy dataset column (tidy_dataset.txt) => Original dataset column

 1. SubjectID =>	        V1 of subject_* files
 2. Activity  =>	        V1 of y_* files
 3.	time.BodyAcc.mean.X =>	tBodyAcc-mean()-X of X_*